yvesgurcan/yvesgurcan/README.md

 ## Bonjour !

-I'm a product-minded software engineer with a passion for developing bleeding edge web and mobile applications as well as event-driven architectures.
+Product-minded software engineer with a passion for developing bleeding edge web and mobile applications as well as event-driven architectures.
 Developer of elegant user experiences and aficionado of cloud computing.
 Avid learner and active participant of the tech community as a speaker and mentor.

 Schedule a time to talk with Yves: https://calendly.com/yvesgurcan/chat